 Local Cultural Council Program

 Mass Cultural Council funds and manages a network of 329 Local Cultural Councils (LCCs) across the state, representing every city and town in the Commonwealth.
-Each council awards money based on individual community cultural needs, assessed and set by council members.
+Each council awards money based on individual community cultural needs, assessed and set by LCC members.
 Applicants apply directly to local councils.

 How to Apply

 Check out council profiles to learn about local priorities.

 Set up a user account and profile in the grants management system (See details under “Grants Management System” below.)